Mortgage in Austria 2026: Rates, Rules & Expat Guide

 How long does the mortgage process take?

 From first inquiry to loan disbursement, expect 4-8 weeks.
 The timeline depends on document completeness, property appraisal scheduling, and bank processing times.
 Having all documents ready before your first meeting speeds things up significantly.
-See our mortgage application guide for the full document checklist.
+See our mortgage application guide for the full checklist.

 What are the total costs of buying property in Austria?

-Budget approximately 10-12% of the purchase price for closing costs: property transfer tax (3.5%), land registry fee (1.1%, currently waived until July 2026 for primary residences up to €500,000), notary (1.5-2%), mortgage registration (1.2% of loan amount), and agent commission (up to 3% + VAT).
+Budget approximately 10-12% of the purchase price for closing costs: property transfer tax (3.5%), land registry fee (1.1%, waived until July 2026 for primary residences up to €500,000), notary (1.5-2%), mortgage registration (1.2% of loan amount, also waived under same conditions), and agent commission (up to 3% + VAT, only if buyer engaged the agent).

 Fixed or variable rate: which should I choose?

 With the ECB expected to hold rates steady through 2026, neither option has a clear advantage.
 Fixed rates give payment certainty at a small premium.
 Variable rates start slightly lower but expose you to future increases.
 Many Austrian banks offer combination mortgages that split between fixed and variable.
-Your choice should depend on your holding period and risk tolerance.
+Your choice should depend on holding period and risk tolerance.

 Can I repay my mortgage early?